 How do I check my coding notice?

 HM Revenue & Customs (HMRC) issue a PAYE code to your employer, to tell them what tax-free earnings you are entitled to in a particular pay period, so that tax at the appropriate rates may be calculated on the balance.
+Your employer is not told how this code has been calculated.

 You may also receive a copy of this PAYE code – this is your PAYE coding notice (form P2).
 Your payslips should also show the PAYE code that your employer is using.
-Even if you don’t get a P2, you should be able to view your PAYE tax code in your Personal Tax Account or if you fill in a tax return each year and are registered for Self Assessment online, you should be able to view your PAYE coding notices online.
+Even if you do not get a P2, you should be able to view your PAYE tax code in your Personal Tax Account or if you fill in a tax return each year and are registered for Self Assessment online, you should be able to view your PAYE coding notices online.

 Since pension providers also use the PAYE system to deduct tax from your pension income, this page is also relevant to you if you are receiving pension income.
 This applies to you whether you are receiving an occupational pension, a private pension or a retirement annuity.
 It also applies if you are receiving a pension and continuing to work as an employee.
-There is information on what happens when you start to receive a pension and other pensioner-specific issues in the pensioners section.
+There is information on what happens when you start to receive a pension and other pensioner-specific issues in the Pensioners section.

 Money from pensions may also be taken flexibly, perhaps in regular or irregular lump sums (or the full amount as a lump sum).
-In this situation, the PAYE system may use an ‘emergency code’ and you may not pay the right tax at the right time.
+In this situation, the PAYE system may use an emergency code and you may not pay the right tax at the right time.
 Read our separate guide to flexible pensions for more information.

 There are three parties involved in the PAYE process – HMRC, your employer (or pension provider) and you.